 Lastly, the defendant asked for a new trial because the trial court allegedly refused to allow a cross-examination of the plaintiff’s expert economist with statistics about the expected work life of railroad employees.
 The plaintiff had called the expert to testify about his future economic wage loss.
-The defendant tried to show, using work-life expectancy tables for railroad employees, that the average age of retirement is 60, in order to demonstrate that the plaintiff would have retired had he not been injured and therefore the wage loss would have been less than claimed.
+The defendant tried to show, using work-life expectancy tables for railroad employees, that the average age of retirement is 60, to demonstrate that the plaintiff would have retired had he not been injured and therefore the wage loss would have been less than claimed.

 The plaintiff objected and cited precedent stating that the admissibility of future retirement benefits or eligibility was barred under the collateral source rule.
 However, the court pointed out that work-life expectancy statistics had nothing to do with retirement benefits or eligibility.
 Rather, information about someone’s projected date of retirement is very relevant when future wage loss is in question and has been used by courts to determine the reduction in future earnings.

 Consequently, the use of industry statistics about the average retirement age in this context was not evidence of collateral sources, but instead, was evidence showing that the full amount of damage claimed by the plaintiff might not have existed.
 As a result, the trial court could not ban cross-examination using the workplace expectancy evidence.
 However, the court also concluded that the trial court did not ban cross-examination.
 Instead, the defendant slipped up by asking objectionable questions and then abandoned the line of questioning altogether.
 As a result, the court decided that a new trial should not be granted on this issue either.